ubccpsc/310/project/Deliverable0.md

 It is important that you start by getting the code to compile and the existing tests to run.
 From there you can start to build out your solution.
 Getting hung up on language tutorials, articles, and Youtube videos is not the way to go with this deliverable.

-Some URLS that you can use are
+Some URLS that you can use are:
 * http://skaha.cs.ubc.ca:11313/0.json
 * http://skaha.cs.ubc.ca:11313/1.json
 * http://skaha.cs.ubc.ca:11313/2.json